2023 Best Allied Health Professions Schools in Pennsylvania

 Full Allied Health Professions at Duquesne University Report

-With a ranking of #9, University of Pittsburgh - Pittsburgh Campus did quite well on this year’s best schools for allied health professions students.
-Located in the large city of Pittsburgh, Pitt is a public college with a fairly large student population.
+University of Pittsburgh - Pittsburgh Campus did quite well in this year’s ranking of the best schools for allied health professions students.
+It came in at #9 on the list.
+Located in the city of Pittsburgh, Pitt is a public school with a very large student population.

 After completing their degree, allied health graduates from Pitt carry an average student debtload of $22,243.

-Read full report on Allied Health Professions at University of Pittsburgh - Pittsburgh Campus
+Read full report on Allied Health Professions at Chatham University

 Here are some additional great schools for Allied Health Professions students in the state of Pennsylvania that almost earned our Best Allied Health Professions Schools in Pennsylvania award.